Current Residence: Jupiter, Fla.

-Home Course: Everett Golf & Country Club, Everett, Wash.; The Fox Club, Palm City, Fla.
+Home Golf Courses: Everett Golf & Country Club, Everett, Wash.; Fox Club, Palm City, Fla.

 College: University of Idaho